First Olympic women’s ski jump champion

 Lost for words

 A tearful Vogt could barely contain herself when she looked up to see her name atop the leaderboard.
 “I’m lost for words,” she said at the time.
 “I wouldn’t have dreamt this was possible three years ago.
-It’s fantastic.
 I’ve never won a World Cup event and now I’m the first Olympic women’s ski jump champion.
 It’s incredible.”

 Reflecting on her shock triumph the following day, she added: “I stayed focused and made sure I didn’t get distracted.
 Getting both my jumps right is just crazy.”
 Having etched her name in the history of the Games and her sport, Vogt, a policewoman by day, was intent on building on her stunning achievement.

 Showing steely resolve and great technique, the German jumper flew out to 92m on her second jump, giving her a total of 236.9 points, 1.8 ahead of Ito in second, with Iraschko-Stolz eventually finishing third. ”After the first jump I didn’t really expect to win here,” said the new world champion.
 “It’s really incredible on top of everything else that has happened to me in the last year.
 I’m so happy.”

-There was yet more joy for Vogt two days later when she joined forces with compatriots Richard Freitag, Katharina Althaus and Severin Freund to win the mixed normal hill title from Norway and Japan.
+There was yet more joy for Vogt two days later when she joined forces with compatriots Richard Freitag, Katharina Althaus and Severin Freund to help Germany win the mixed normal hill title from Norway and Japan.